-No, the regulations should not be amended.
-We understand the concerns raised by the creative industries However, amending the smokefree regulations in Wales would be a disproportionate and retrograde step for a perceived but unverified economic loss.
+We believe that the regulations should not be amended.
+We do appreciate the concerns raised by the creative industries, however, amending the smokefree regulations in Wales would be a disproportionate and retrograde step for a perceived but unconfirmed economic loss.

-Given the harm caused by active and passive smoking, we believe the Welsh, Scottish and Northern Ireland governments were justified in NOT allowing exemptions to the smokefree regulations on grounds of 'artistic integrity' when the smokefree laws were first implemented and it is unfortunate that the Westminster government allowed this exception which has led to the unintended consequence of having different rules being applied in neighbouring jurisdictions.
+Given the proven harm caused by active and passive smoking, we believe the Welsh, Scottish and Northern Ireland governments were justified in NOT allowing exemptions to the smokefree regulations on grounds of 'artistic integrity' when the smokefree laws were first implemented.
+It is unfortunate that the Westminster government allowed this exception which has led to the unintended consequence of having different rules being applied in neighbouring jurisdictions.

-Furthermore, the proposal to weaken the smokefree regulations, albeit in restricted circumstances, runs counter to the Government of Wales' Tobacco Control Delivery Plan which sets out a range of measures to further reduce smoking, as acknowledged in the background paper to support this consultation.
-Specifically, the importance of protecting people from secondhand smoke is recognised by the proposal to extend the smoking ban to certain areas in hospital grounds.
-Therefore it does not make sense to undermine this policy by allowing smoking in film or TV studios for reasons of 'artistic integrity' which will result in actors and crew being exposed to tobacco smoke, putting them at risk of developing serious adverse health outcomes.
+The proposal to weaken the smokefree regulations, even in restricted circumstances, runs counter to the Government of Wales' Tobacco Control Delivery Plan which sets out a range of measures to further reduce smoking, as acknowledged in the consultation supporting papers.
+The importance of protecting people from secondhand smoke is recognised by the proposal to extend the smoking ban to certain areas in hospital grounds; it does not make sense to undermine this policy by allowing smoking in film or TV studios for reasons of 'artistic integrity' which will result in actors and crew being exposed to tobacco smoke, putting them at risk of developing serious adverse health outcomes.

-In addition, there is a risk that a smokefree exemption may result in actors who do not smoke being pressured into smoking for the purposes of the film/television production.
-Actors who have become regular smokers because they were required to smoke in films include Ray Winstone1 and Keanu Reeves.2 In an interview in the Daily Mail Keanu Reeves states that he "got hooked making Feeling Minnesota and now it's a prison, but I want to stop".
+There is evidence that non smoking actors feel pressured to smokef or the purposes of the film/television production.
+Actors who have become regular smokers because they were required to smoke in films include Ray Winstonei and Keanu Reeves.ii In an interview in the Daily Mail Keanu Reeves states that he "got hooked making Feeling Minnesota and now it's a prison, but I want to stop".
 When asked about his attitude to smoking, Ray Winstone said: "I hate it, but I do it.
 I had to chain smoke on a film years ago and I've had 15 a day ever since."

-► Question 2: Are the conditions required by this exemption sufficient to minimise the risk of exposing others to second-hand smoke?
+▶ Question 2: Are the conditions required by this exemption sufficient to minimise the risk of exposing others to second-hand smoke?